Skip to main content

 At entry point to the school at year 3, this pathway of learner would be expected to have a cognitive starting point of Pre-key stage standard 2 or 3.

-However for a proportion of their learning time they need to be able to apply themselves to subject specific learning, transition between classrooms and interact with different subject teachers throughout the day.
+However for a proportion of their learning time they need to be able to apply themselves to subject specific learning, transition between classrooms and interact with different subject teachers through the day.

-The severity and complexities of their SEN, often with comorbidity, means students in this pathway have very limited shared attention and significant difficulties with accepting adult support.
+The complexities of their SEN, often with co-occurring conditions, means students in this pathway have very limited shared attention and significant difficulties with accepting adult support.
 Students often need to regulate their sensory environment and emotional needs, and this requires a bespoke approach.
+Students require a heavily structured environment that has been specially designed to accommodate the students’ needs and offer plenty of opportunities for co-regulation.

 The learning is play/practical based, giving students opportunities to engage in a range of activities which are predominantly designed to develop their communication and social interactions with others.
 Students will access a carousel of themed indoor and outdoor activities as well as some specialised lessons such as cooking and music.